 Prevent Overwintering Pests From Making Your Home Theirs

 The National Pest Management Association offers tips on how to avoid fall pest infestations

-Fairfax, Va. - With fall approaching, pests will begin searching for shelter from the harsh winter elements, often ending up in homes and other structures.
+FAIRFAX, Va.
+(September 15, 2014) – With fall approaching, pests will begin searching for shelter from the harsh winter elements, often ending up in homes and other structures.
 The National Pest Management Association (NPMA) advises homeowners to take steps now to prevent pests from invading their homes.
 A few fall pest-proofing techniques can help prevent the aggravation of infestations and help prevent structural damage and protect family health.

 "When pests enter homes to overwinter during the fall, they can often go unnoticed," said Missy Henriksen, vice president of public affairs for NPMA.
 "However, when the weather warms, they reemerge and become active, often revealing larger problems."

 The most common overwintering pests include: